About the Continental Network

 Board of Advisers

-The board of advisers of the Continental Network supports our initiative through an exchange of knowledge and expertise, the opportunity for holding joint workshops and events as well as the provision of excellent keynote speakers.
+The board of advisers of the Continental Network supports the initiative through an exchange of knowledge and expertise, the opportunity for holding joint workshops and events as well as the provision of excellent keynote speakers.